BunsDev/iMO/grant.md

 - Contract Interaction: Facilitate at least
   1000 `Plunge` positions, which, instead
   of importing liquidity step-wise as we're
-  used to with CDPs, employ a wholesale
+  used to with CDPs, implement wholesale
   incentivisastion program, that benefits
 - Partnerships: Milestone 2 and onwards